Permission

 I begin the process and ask them to guide me: faster, slower, deeper, lighter.
 I tell my youngest clients, “Drive me like a car and tell me just what to do.”
 In this playful way, I give children authority to direct their own experience so it’s most helpful to them.
 (They always know exactly what they need.)

-When this kind of physical contact is confident, clear, professional, and done with respect for the personal boundaries of the person receiving it, recipients are able to relax deeply and reap the neurological benefits of this kind of therapeutic pattern-building experience.
+When this kind of physical contact is confident, clear, professional, and done with respect for the personal boundaries of the person receiving it, recipients are able to relax deeply and reap the neurological benefits of this kind of therapeutic pattern-building experience.1

 The importance of personal clarity

 As a practitioner, a key element is to totally know that what you’re offering is neutral physical contact, for a specific, helpful purpose.
+Any reluctance or discomfort you may feel will certainly be picked up on by the person you’re working with.

 If you notice hesitation in this regard, I highly recommend going through a personal balance session, perhaps for a goal along the lines of, “I comfortably offer and receive support through neutral, helpful physical contact.”